Skip to content

 Whether you are out of the office, on another call or simply want every enquiry answered, call forwarding makes sure no call goes unanswered.
 Also known as call diverting, it is one of the most useful — yet often overlooked — features built into every UK mobile and landline.

-In this guide we explain exactly what call forwarding is, walk through the call forwarding codes for EE, O2, Three and Vodafone, show you how to divert calls on iPhone and Android, and explore how businesses use forwarding to deliver a professional customer experience.
+In this guide we explain exactly what call forwarding is, walk through the call forwarding codes for EE, O2, Three and Vodafone, show you how to forward calls on iPhone and Android, and explore how businesses use forwarding to deliver a professional customer experience.

 What Is Call Forwarding?

 Call forwarding (also called call diverting) is a telephony feature that automatically redirects incoming calls from one number to another.
 Callers dial your original number as usual — they have no idea the call is being sent elsewhere.
-The redirect happens at the network level, so it works even if your phone is switched off.

 UK mobile networks and most business phone lines support call forwarding as a standard feature at no extra monthly cost, although the forwarded leg of the call is charged at your normal call rate.